A Diagnosis Of Psychosis (NOS): Finding The Right Support

 Receive answers to your questions about psychosis

-What is psychosis (NOS)?
+What is psychosis NOS?

 The term "psychosis (NOS)" stands for psychosis, not otherwise specified.
 It may also be referred to as a "psychotic disorder not otherwise specified" (PNOS).
 A non-specified psychotic episode does not meet all the criteria of a usual psychotic episode.
 While there are some similarities to other conditions, the specific combination of symptoms doesn't fit any label perfectly.

-In some cases, providers may treat diagnosis like putting together a puzzle.
+In some cases, providers may treat diagnosis of psychosis nos like putting together a puzzle.
 If symptoms are unclear, the client is diagnosed with some symptoms, but the whole picture hasn't emerged, or a complete diagnosis doesn’t fit the situation yet.
 In the future, they may be diagnosed differently or continue with the NOS label.

 Common psychotic symptoms